SuperOfficeDocs/superoffice-docs/docs/travel/create-update-prototype.md

 ## ProtoClientPath

-Originally this was the full path (without filename) to the central SO\_arc\\template\\travel folder where the prototype will be zipped and copied too so the client finds it late.
-Since we now always zip down the prototype to central so\_arc\\template\\travel, you specify the same path as in ProtoServerPath and the application will automatically copy the prototype to so\_arc\\template\\travel at the end of the prototype generation.
+Originally this was the full path (without filename) to the central *SO\_arc\\template\\travel* folder where the prototype will be zipped and copied too so the client finds it late.
+Since we now always zip down the prototype to central *so\_arc\\template\\travel*, you specify the same path as in ProtoServerPath and the application will automatically copy the prototype to so\_arc\\template\\travel at the end of the prototype generation.

 From SR1 these are only required on clients who are also going to generate prototypes.